Spermacoce neoterminalis

-Spermacoce neoterminalis, the Everglades Key false buttonweed, is a species of plant in the Rubiaceae.
+Spermacoce neoterminalis, the Everglades Key false buttonweed or Everglade Key bouvardia, is a species of plant in the Rubiaceae.
 It is endemic to southern Florida, from the Everglades as far north as Lake Okeechobee.

 Spermacoce neoterminalis is a perennial herb with a woody root.
 Stems are up to 40 cm tall, generally not branching above the ground.
 Leaves are elliptical.
 Flowers are small, white, clustered in terminal and axillary glomerules.